hph/terminal-quotes/README.md

 If there was already a quote by Shakespeare you should not create a new [...] header.
 Use the old one.
-Let's say there was already a quote by Shakespeare in general.txt.
+Let's say there was already a quote by Shakespeare in `general.txt`.
 Then you would've done this instead:

     [William Shakespeare]
     Even you, Brutus?